 View-change messages.
-When a backup i suspects the primary for view v is faulty, it enters view v+1 and multicasts a (VIEW-CHANGE, $v+1,h,\mathcal{C},\mathcal{P},\mathcal{Q},i\rangle{\alpha_i}$ message to all replicas.
-Here h is the sequence number of the latest stable checkpoint known to i; $\mathcal{C}$ is a set of pairs with the sequence number and digest of each checkpoint stored at i; and $\mathcal{P}$ and $\mathcal{Q}$ are sets containing a tuple for every request that is prepared or pre-prepared, respectively, at i.
-These sets are computed using the information in the log, the PSet, and the QSet, as explained in Figure 3-2.
+When a backup i suspects the primary for view v is faulty, it enters view v + 1 and multicasts a $\langle VIEW-CHANGE, v + 1, h, C, P, Q, i \rangle{\alpha_i}$ message to all replicas.
+Here h is the sequence number of the latest stable checkpoint known to i; C is a set of pairs with the sequence number and digest of each checkpoint stored at i; and P and Q are sets containing a tuple for every request that is prepared or pre-prepared, respectively, at i.
+These sets are computed using the information in the log, the PSet, and the OSet, as explained in Figure 3-2.
 Once the view-change message has been sent, i stores $\mathcal{P}$ in PSet, $\mathcal{Q}$ in QSet, and clears its log.
-The computation bounds the size of each tuple in QSet; it retains only pairs corresponding to f+2 distinct requests.
-This ensures that information is discarded only when f + 1 correct replicas know that the corresponding request did not commit with a view number less than or equal to the recorded view.
-Therefore, the amount of storage used is bounded.
+The QSet may grow without bound if the algorithm changes views repeatedly without making progress.
+Section 3.2.5 describes a solution to this problem.
+(It is interesting to note that this problem did not arise in BFT-PK; since prepared certificates contained signed messages, there was no need to maintain information about pre-prepared requests.)

 View-change-ack messages.
-Replicas collect view-change messages for v+1 and send acknowledgments for them to v+1's primary, p.
-The acknowledgments have the form $\langle \text{VIEW-CHANGE-ACK}, v+1, i, j, d \rangle{\mu{ip}}$ where i is the identifier of the sender, d is the digest of the view-change message being acknowledged, and j is the replica that sent that view-change message.
+Replicas collect view-change messages for v + 1 and send acknowledgments for them to v + 1's primary, p.
+Replicas only accept these view-change messages if all the information in their $\mathcal{P}$ and $\mathcal{Q}$ components is for view numbers less than or equal to v.
+The acknowledgments have the form $\langle \text{VIEW-CHANGE-ACK}, v + 1, i, j, d \rangle{\mu{ip}}$ where i is the identifier of the sender, d is the digest of the view-change message being acknowledged, and j is the replica that sent that view-change message.
 These acknowledgments allow the primary to prove authenticity of view-change messages sent by faulty replicas.

 New-view message construction.
 The new primary p collects view-change and view-change-ack messages (including messages from itself).
-It stores view-change messages in a set S. It adds a view-change message received from replica i to S after receiving 2f-1 view-change-acks for i's view-change message from other replicas.
+It stores view-change messages in a set S. It adds a view-change message received from replica i to S after receiving 2f - 1 view-change-acks for i's view-change message from other replicas.
 These view-change-ack messages together with the view change message it received and the view-change-ack it could have sent form a quorum certificate.
 We call it the view-change certificate.
 Each entry in S is for a different replica.